What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 Casa Ellul – Small Luxury Hotels of the World: 19th-century boutique hotel with authentic Maltese décor.
 Centrally located, and spacious.
 Book here.

-Is Valletta worth a visit?
+Is Valletta worth visiting?

-What is unique about Valletta?
+What is underground Valletta?

 Can you walk around Valletta?